CHEREF-Mehdi/PeerToPeer-Messenger/README.md

 # Received files

-The application will automatically create a sub-folder named Miv-chat located the in the default user-folder.
+The application will automatically create a sub-folder named Miv-chat located in the default user-folder.

 All the file received using this application will be stored inside the Miv-chat folder